Neon Genesis Evangelion (video game): Reception

 Famitsu reports that Neon Genesis Evangelion 64 sold over 38,000 copies by the end of 1999.
 Reviewers were primarily critical of the game's lack of player involvement.
 Christian Nutt of GameSpot believed its redeeming qualities were overshadowed by the limited interactivity: "The serious problem here is that the game fails to do what a game should do — deliver an engaging play experience."
 Nutt disliked its combat and button tapping sequences.
 N64 Magazine writer Jes Bickham had the same opinion and showed disappointment in its quality.
 Nick O'Shea, a reviewer for Hyper, described the game as "interactive anime" with limited moves in combat and battles that often were reduced to "button mashing".
 Reviewers for GameFan echoed these same complaints, and suggested it would have been much better as a standard fighting game.

 Multiple reviewers have found Evangelion 64 impressive from a technical perspective.
 Gamers' Republic, which listed it as being among the best import games in its 1999 Video Game Buyers Guide and Y2K Preview, commended Bandai for successfully translating the anime's atmosphere and drama into a video game.
 Nutt showed admiration towards the voice acting and graphics for being "surprisingly well represented" by the Nintendo 64's limited capabilities.
 Several believed only fans of the series would enjoy it.
 Lionel Coen, writing in X64, remarked that those with no knowledge of the series would have very limited interest in the game while those who are fans would delight in seeing scenes from the series translated into a video game.
 Bruno Sol of Superjuegos also commended the title for faithfully reproducing most of the events from the anime series and the film Death & Rebirth.

 Retrospective commentary has been equally mixed.
 Some reviewers regretted that the game was not released outside of Japan.
 Play magazine went so far as to say that it was "sheer madness" that the game was not released outside of Japan and listed it as the 10th best anime game of all time.
-Daniel Quesada of Hobby Consolas felt it was a good adaption of the series with well-designed graphics, and the most interesting than the majority of Evangelion video games.
+Daniel Quesada of Hobby Consolas felt it was a good adaption of the series with well-designed graphics, and more interesting than the majority of Evangelion video games.
 Others were more critical, such as USgamer, which called the game mediocre and suggested Evangelion fans should play Super Robot Wars V instead.
 Kotaku's Richard Eisenbeis was critical of its button-tapping sequences and the slow movement speed of the Evangelion.
-Writing for Hardcore Gaming 101, Brian Crimmins found its cutscenes and graphics impressive for the console, and a game that could have potentially given the Nintendo 64 an edge over its competitors.
-In light of this, Crimmins was critical of the game's handling of its source material for removing the anime's unsettling and psychologically dampening tone in favor of one that was more lighthearted.
+Writing for Hardcore Gaming 101, Brian Crimmins found its cutscenes and graphics impressive for the console, and saw it as a game that could have potentially given the Nintendo 64 an edge over its competitors.
+Despite this, Crimmins was critical of the game's handling of its source material, particularly removing the anime's unsettling and psychologically dampening tone in favor of one that was more lighthearted.
 He described it as being "best remembered as a technical curiosity, and perhaps as a lesson in how to adapt existing franchises to video game form".